cs-util-com/Snap2Map/docs/feat-reference-distances.md

     1. User taps "Set Scale".
     2. Toast: "Tap start point of known distance".
     3. User taps point A on the photo.
+        * He should be able to zoom in on the image while doing these tabs, to place the points as accurate as possible.
+        * So zooming in general via pinch gestures (or mouse wheel on desktop) in the image would be an important UX to have in general in the app (in case it does not exist yet)
     4. Toast: "Tap end point".
     5. User taps point B on the photo.
     6.  **Input Dialog**: A prompt appears asking "Enter distance in meters".